 - Learn more about marijuana cultivation laws (NRS 453.3393)

 Only licensed dispensaries may sell and distribute pot in Nevada.
-Marijuana may not be driven or transported between state lines.
+Weed may not be driven or transported between state lines.
 It makes no difference if marijuana is legal in both states.

-Marijuana also may not be sent through the mail.
-When the USPS detects marijuana, it may make the delivery only to arrest the recipient.5
+Weed also may not be sent through the mail.
+When the USPS detects pot, it may make the delivery only to arrest the recipient.5

 A first-time offense of possessing pot with the intent to sell it is a category D felony.
 It carries one to four years in prison and possibly up to $5,000 in fines.